-While the fallout from Covid-19 will be felt everywhere, it’s fair to say that the impact will be particularly felt in the hotel industry.
-In a sector with so many touchpoints – from check-in and touch screens to the ubiquitous buffet breakfast - what might the future look like for hotels?
-Here, Sophie Weston, channel marketing manager at Geberit, discusses what this ‘new normal’ could be, examining the significance of the bathroom space in putting hygiene front-of-mind - and how existing product design and innovation can help shape the future for hotels.
+While the fallout from Covid-19 has been felt everywhere, it’s fair to say that the impact has been particularly felt in the hotel industry.
+Here, Sophie Weston, channel marketing manager at Geberit, discusses the ‘new normal’ and examines the significance of the bathroom space in putting hygiene front-of-mind - and how existing product design and innovation can help shape the future for hotels.

 But what of the hotel washroom – a natural focus for the highest standards of cleanliness and where hygiene is particularly crucial?